-Web services related technologies are a set of middleware technologies for supporting Service-Oriented Computing [13].
 The definition of a web service-oriented system involves two complementary views: Orchestration and choreography.
 The orchestration concerns the internal behavior of a web service in terms of invocations to other services.
-It is supported, e.g., by WS-BPEL [1] (Business Processes for Web Services), which is a language for describing the web service behavior (workflow) in terms of the composition of other web services.
 On the other hand, the choreography concerns the observable interaction among web services.
-It can be defined, e.g., by using WS-CDL [18] (Choreography Description Language for Web Services).
 Roughly speaking, the relation between orchestration and choreography can be stated as follows: The collaborative behavior, described by the choreography, should be the result of the interaction of the individual behaviors of each involved party, which are defined via the orchestration.

 In this paper we present some formal frameworks to automatically derive web services (in particular, their orchestration definition) from a given choreography, in such a way that the concurrent behavior of these derived services necessarily conforms to the choreography.
 The first derivation method is based on adding an orchestrator service, which is a kind of director that is responsible of coordinating services and controlling the system workflow.
 An alternative method deriving a decentralized system, with no orchestrator, is presented too.
-In order to fix the meaning of conformance in this context, we define several semantic relations such that, given the orchesIsmael Rodríguez Dept. Sist.
+In order to fix the meaning of conformance in this context, we define several semantic relations such that, Ismael Rodríguez Dept. Sist.
 Informáticos y Computación Universidad Complutense de Madrid 28040.
-Madrid, Spain isrodrig@sip.ucm.es tration of some web services and a choreography defining how these web services should interact, they decide whether the interaction of these web services necessarily leads to the required observable behavior.
+Madrid, Spain isrodrig@sip.ucm.es given the orchestration of some web services and a choreography defining how these web services should interact, they decide whether the interaction of these web services necessarily leads to the required observable behavior.
 Models of orchestrations and choreographies are constructed by means of two different formal languages.
 Languages explicitly consider characteristics such as service identifiers, specific senders/addressees, message buffers for representing asynchronous communications, or message types.

 This paper makes the following contributions.
 First, the proposed method to derive a conforming set of service models from a given choreography model can be used to define models and early prototypes of web services systems, as well as to formally/empirically analyze the properties of these models/prototypes.
 Moreover, if service orchestrations do not have to be automatically derived but are given, then the proposed conformance relations between orchestrations and choreographies also allow developers to select the adequate service that accomplishes the behavior of certain role, thus aiding web service discovery tasks.
-Models defined in the proposed modeling languages can be used to analyze the properties of systems of services, such as stuck-freeness and other problems derived from concurrent execution.
-For instance, by analyzing the order of exchanged messages we can study whether the information is ready when required, which concerns correlation and compensation issues.
+Models defined in the proposed modeling languages can be used to analyze the properties of systems of services, such as stuckfreeness and other problems derived from concurrent execution.
+By analyzing the order of exchanged messages we can study whether the information is ready when required, which concerns correlation and compensation issues.